mia-platform/documentation/docs/development_suite/overview-dev-suite.md

 Mia-Platform Console serves the whole team (Developer, Operations and Platform Engineering) involved in software development because it brings several advantages to the development of an Internal Developer Platform.

-- **Governance & controls**: Manage runtime resources across hybrid and multi-cloud architectures, connect clusters, establish self-service environments and enforce RBAC policies, by creating 'paved roads'.
+- **Governance & Controls**: Manage runtime resources across hybrid and multi-cloud architectures, connect clusters, establish self-service environments and enforce RBAC policies, by creating 'paved roads'.
 You can also establish project templates that standardize developer tools and the ability to choose and connect your own provider such as Git.
 Using a Software Catalog, each team owns one or a group of projects.

-* **Productivity & quality**: Software can be built in a unified environment that offers secure, self-service capabilities.
+* **Productivity & Quality**: Software can be built in a unified environment that offers secure, self-service capabilities.
 By leveraging the GitOps methodology, applications can be exposed and deployed seamlessly from a centralized setup.
 Enhance your development speed with ready-to-use services or by directly uploading Docker images.

 * **Resilience & Observability**: Ensure long-term system integrity through advanced observability tools, metrics, and alerting mechanisms.